GitBps/AutomotiveResearch/README.md

 **GPS module**: GPS module is used to detect the Latitude and Longitude of any location with exact time.
 It sends data related to tracking position in real time in NMEA format.

 ### Software tools

 **InfluxDB**: It is an open source database optimized for fast, high-availability storage and retrieval of time series data.
-In our case, all the sensor data is stored in InfluxDB in real time. ***...--->(Please clarify this: in the cloud?
-Or PC?)***
+In our case, all the sensor data is stored in InfluxDB in real time.

 **Grafana Labs**: It is an analytics tool that allows to query, visualize and understand any metrics from the stored data.
 In our case, we used Grafana to plot the time-series data and the geolocation of the anomalies in time-series data from InfluxDB in the inbuilt mapping tool for visualization.

-## Issues
-- System is not completely real time in the sense that a driver may not get terrain information immediately when an anomaly is encountered.
-- Speed of vehicles should not very high else we won’t be able to poll the sensor data correctly.
-- More the number of sensor, more difficult it is to sync data from all of them.***Please clarify if this point is valid or not***
+## Basic Setup and Working Details (How it is implemented)